krleitch/spot/spot-commons/README.md

 ### Models

-Common models for spot-web and spot-server
+Common models for spot-server and spot-web.

 ### Exceptions

+The exception classes for spot-server and spot-web.
+All exceptions are based off Spot-Error in error.ts.
+All strings are in messages.ts.

+### Constants

-Common exceptions fro spot-web and spot-server
+Common constants for spot-server and spot-web.